tom-lord/regexp-examples/README.md

   * `/[[a-d]&&[c-f]]/.examples` (which _should_ return: `["c", "d"]`)

 * Conditional capture groups, such as `/(group1) (?(1)yes|no)`

-* The patterns: `/\10/` ... `/\77/` should match the octal representation of their character code, if there is no nth grouped subexpression.
-For example, `/\10/.examples` should return `["\x08"]`.
-Funnily enough, I did not think of this when writing my regexp parser.

 Using any of the following will raise a RegexpExamples::UnsupportedSyntax exception (until such time as they are implemented!):